herttaleinonen/Dynamic_visual_environments/README.md

 # The experimental setup

-Set of experiments developed to study dynamic visual search.
+Set of experiments developed to study visual search in dynamic environments.

 # Running the experiment